kjleitz/games-bookstore/README.md

 ## Setup

-For inference, it will interface with your choice of OpenAI API, Anthropic API, or Ollama (for local models).
+For inference/generation, it will interface with your choice of OpenAI API, Anthropic API, or Ollama (for local models).

 For OpenAI and Anthropic, it will take an API key (which it will remember securely on your local machine and never exfiltrate that data) and it will take the model to use.